SimpleRobots/alice-simulator/README.md

 simulate_with_vis_python36.bat
 ```

-Or if you chose tu install python27...
+Or if you chose to install python27...
 ```bash
 simulate_with_vis_python27.bat
 ```